jgoralcz/trivia/README.md

 # trivia REST API
 5200+ multiple choice trivia questions in a REST API.
-You can use the live instance at `beta-trivia.bongo.best`
+You can use the live instance at `beta-trivia.bongobot.io`

 ---
 ### How to Use:
 There are a few ways to get your trivia question
-1) By id 1-5200
+1. By id 1-5200

 **Example**
 ```$xslt